-Michigan State University, through the Office of University Outreach and Engagement, is coordinating the Opioid Prevention and Education Network (OPEN-MSU), funded by the National Corporation for Public Service.
+Michigan State University, through the Office of University Outreach and Engagement, is coordinating the Opioid Prevention and Education Network (OPEN-MSU), funded by the Corporation for National Community Service (CNCS).

 The goal of OPEN-MSU is to build the capacity of local efforts to create or expand opioid prevention, intervention, and treatment opportunities in low-income Michigan communities.
 It is a cost-efficient way to leverage the human capital of organizations to build capacity and respond to the opioid epidemic.